zhouyl/flowblade/docs/components/feedback/alert.md

 # Alert

 Alert component for displaying important messages and notifications to users.
+Alert provides a flexible way to display alerts with various statuses and variants.

 ## Basic Usage